dailymotion/oplog/README.md

 ## Periodical Source Synchronization

-There is many ways for the oplog to miss some updates and thus have an incorrect view of the current state of the source database.
-In order to cope with this issue, a regular synchronization process with the source database content can be performed.
-The sync is a separate process which compares a dump of the real database with what the oplog have stored in its own database.
-For any discrepancies which is anterior to the dump in the oplog's db, the process will generate an appropriate event in the oplog to fix the delta.
+There is many ways for the oplog to miss some updates and thus have an incorrect view of the current state of the source data.
+In order to cope with this issue, a regular synchronization process with the source data content can be performed.
+The sync is a separate process which compares a dump of the real data with what the oplog have stored in its own database.
+For any discrepancies **which is anterior** to the dump in the oplog's database, the process will generate an appropriate event in the oplog to fix the delta on both its own database as well as for all consumers.

-The sync process is performed in two phases:

-1. The first phase look for every objects present in the dump, and try to find the same item in the oplog database.
-If the object is missing or is flagged as deleted, a `create` event is generated to rectify the oplog db status and notify the consumers.
-2. The second phase search for any item present in the oplog database and not marked as deleted but not present in the dump and generate a `delete` event for them.

 The dump must be in a streamable JSON format.
 Each line is a JSON object with the same schema as of the `data` part of the SEE API response.
 Dump example: